 4. Make sure all electrical switches are on.
-You may find these switches located on or near the unit and at the head of the basement stairs, near the attic access or the equipment closet, depending on where the equipment is located.
+You may find these switches located on or near the unit and at the head of the basement stairs, near the attic access, or in the equipment closet, depending on where the equipment is located.
 These switches usually are located high on the wall or on or near the equipment itself, and have red covers.
-This is one of the most common reasons our technicians find when a system is completely inoperable, with no heat, AC or fan.
+This is one of the most common reasons our technicians find when a system is completely inoperable, with no heat, AC, or fan.

 5. Check your circuit breakers to see if one has tripped.
 For most types of circuit breakers it’s necessary to push the handle completely to the off position to reset it before returning it to the on position.
 The circuit breaker or switch for the heater may also affect the air conditioner.

-6. Verify that all gas shut off valves and gas controls are in the “on” position, including at the meter.
+6. Verify that all gas shut-off valves and gas controls are in the “on” position, including at the meter.
 The gas utility may have “locked out” the meter without your knowledge.

-7. Most modern gas equipment doesn’t have a pilot light, however if the heater is equipped with a standing pilot, check that the pilot is lit.
+7. Most modern gas equipment doesn’t have a pilot light, but if the heater is equipped with a standing pilot, check that the pilot is lit.
 A label with the pilot lighting instructions should be attached to the heater.
 Follow the manufacturer’s directions to relight the pilot.